 On May 10, 2022, Aramark announced that it intended to separate AUS into an independent public company.
-Aramark intends to effect the separation through a pro rata bution to the Aramark stockholders of [] of the common stock of a new entity formed to hold the assets and liabilities associated with AUS.
-In n connection with the distribution, it is expected that: • Aramark will complete the internal reorganization as a result of which NewCo will become the parent company of AUS; NewCo will incur approximately \$[] of indebtedness, consisting of []; and using a portion of the proceeds from one or more financing transactions on or prior to the completion of the distribution, NewCo will distribute approximately
+Aramark intends to effect the separation through a pro rata distribution to the Aramark stockholders of all of the common stock of a new entity formed to hold the assets and liabilities associated with AUS (other than a number of shares of Vestis common stock (less than 1% of Vestis' issued and outstanding shares of common stock upon the distribution) which may be contributed to a donor advised fund in order to fund charitable contributions).

+In connection with the distribution, it is expected that: